IJuanTM/Simpl/README.md

                         -   Big changes made to the base structure, now only the bare minimum is in the src folder and all extra's are found in the add-ons folder.
                         -   Fixed small issues and formatting.
-                        -   Moved some code in the scss files and reformatted the files.
+                        -   Moved some code in the SCSS files and reformatted the files.
-                        -   Updated SASS.
+                        -   Updated SASS to 1.34.1
                         -   Removed main.css as this file is auto-generated via sass anyway.
 1.4.2 (10-Jul-2021)     -   Update to PHP 8.0.8
                         -   Fixed some warnings that came from the new PHP version.
+1.4.3 (12-Jul-2021)     -   Updated SASS to 1.35.2
+                        -   Removed page.scss and moved styling to simpl.scss.
+                        -   Cleaned up small things.
+                        -   Added some helpful comments that should help to make combining stuff from the add-ons and the src folder easier.
 ```

 ### **_Download latest version:_**